TavoloPerUno/NYCContractsSupplyVsDemand/README.md

 * Copy mergedcontracts.csv into the root folder.

-* Convert LEHD blocks dataset using GeoDa to points using using their centroids and merge it with a Chicago community tract dataset to get higher level aggregations.
+* Convert LEHD blocks dataset using GeoDa to points using using their centroids and merge it with a New York City community tract dataset to get higher level aggregations.

 ## Generated files